zorael/kameloso/README.md

 ### Command-line arguments

-You can override some configured settings with arguments on the command line, listed by calling the program with `--help`.
-If you specify some and also add `--save`, it will apply these changes to your configuration file in-place.
+You can set or override settings with arguments on the command line, listed by calling the program with `--help`.
+If you specify some and also add `--save`, it will apply the changes to your configuration file in-place.

 ```sh
 $ ./kameloso \